 Noah fails the test of collective responsibility.
 He is a man of virtue in an age of vice, but he makes no impact on his contemporaries.
 He saves his family (and the animals) but no one else.
 According to the plain reading of the text, he does not even try.

-Understand this and we understand Abraham.
+If we understand this, we understand Abraham.
 He exercises personal responsibility.
-A quarrel breaks out between his herdsmen and those of his nephew Lot.
+In parshat Lech Lecha, a quarrel breaks out between Abraham’s herdsmen and those of his nephew Lot.
 Seeing that this was no random occurrence but the result of their having too many cattle to be able to graze together, Abraham immediately proposes a solution:

 Abram said to Lot, “Let there not be a quarrel between you and me, or between your herders and mine, for we are brothers.
 Is not the whole land before you?
 Let’s part company.
-If you go to the left, I’ll go to the right; if you go to the right, I’ll go to the left.”
-(Gen. 13: 8-9)
+If you go to the left, I will go to the right; if you go to the right, I’ll go to the left.”
+(Gen. 13:8-9)

 Note that Abraham passes no judgment.
 He does not ask whose fault the argument was.
 He does not ask who will gain from any particular outcome.
 He gives Lot the choice.
 He sees the problem and acts.

-In the next chapter we are told about a local war, as a result of which Lot is among the people taken captive.
-Immediately Abraham gathers a force, pursues the invaders, rescues Lot and with him all the other captives, whom he returns safely to their homes, refusing to take any of the spoils of victory that he is offered by the grateful king of Sodom.
+In the next chapter of Bereishit we are told about a local war, as a result of which Lot is among the people taken captive.
+Immediately Abraham gathers a force, pursues the invaders, rescues Lot and with him, all the other captives.
+He returns these captives safely to their homes, refusing to take any of the spoils of victory that he is offered by the grateful king of Sodom.

-This is a strange passage – not the image of Abraham the nomadic shepherd we see elsewhere.
-Its presence is best understood in the context of the story of Cain.
+This is a strange passage – it depicts Abraham very differently from the nomadic shepherd we see elsewhere.
+The passage is best understood in the context of the story of Cain.
 Abraham shows he is his brother’s (or brother’s son’s) keeper.
 He immediately understands the nature of moral responsibility.
-Despite the fact that Lot had chosen to live where he did with its attendant risks, Abraham did not say, “His safety is his responsibility not mine.”
+Despite the fact that Lot chose to live where he did with its attendant risks, Abraham does not say, “His safety is his responsibility, not mine.”

-Then, in this week’s parsha, comes the great moment at which for the first time a human being challenges God himself.
+Then, in this week’s parsha of Vayera, comes the great moment: a human being challenges God Himself for the very first time.
 God is about to pass judgment on Sodom.
 Abraham, fearing that this will mean that the city will be destroyed, says:

 Then the Lord said, “Shall I hide from Abraham what I am about to do?
-Abraham will surely become a great and powerful nation, and all nations on earth will be blessed through him” … Then the Lord said, “The outcry against Sodom and Gomorrah is so great and their sin so grievous that I will go down and see if what they have done is as bad as the outcry that has reached me.
-If not, I will know.”
+Abraham will surely become a great and powerful nation, and all nations on earth will be blessed through him” … Then the Lord said, “The outcry against Sodom and Gomorrah is so great and their sin so grievous that I will go down and see if what they have done is as bad as the outcry that has reached Me.”
+(Gen. 18:17–21)

 The story of Abraham can only be understood against the backdrop of the story of Noah.
-There too, God told Noah in advance that he is about to bring punishment to the world.
+There too, God told Noah in advance that he was about to bring punishment to the world.

 So God said to Noah, “I am going to put an end to all people, for the earth is filled with violence because of them.
-I am surely going to destroy both them and the earth.”
+I am surely going to destroy both them and the earth” (Gen. 6:13).

 Noah did not protest.
-To the contrary, we are told three times that Noah “did as God commanded him.”
+To the contrary, we are told three times that Noah “did as God commanded him” (Gen. 6:22; 7:5; 7:9).
 Noah accepted the verdict.
 Abraham challenged it.
-Abraham understood the third principle: collective responsibility.
+Abraham understood the third principle we have been exploring over the past few weeks: collective responsibility.

-The people of Sodom were not his brothers and sisters, so he was going beyond what he did in rescuing Lot.
-He prayed on their behalf because he understood the idea of human solidarity, immortally expressed by John Donne (Devotions upon Emergent Occasions, 1623):
+The people of Sodom were not Abraham’s brothers and sisters, so he was going beyond even what he did in rescuing Lot.
+He prayed on their behalf because he understood the idea of human solidarity, immortally expressed by John Donne:

 No man is an island,